This post may contain affiliate links. Please read our disclosure policy.

 On a side note…If I get any more burns on my hands, I’m going to have to hire a hand-model.

 These Ginger Orange Almond Biscotti are Day 5 of my 12 Days of Christmas Cookies!
-You won’t want to miss my No Bake Peanut Butter Cookies, Chocolate Chip Shortbread Cookies, Butterscotch Chews, or Chocolate Peppermint Swirl Cookies from Day 1!
+You won’t want to miss my No Bake Peanut Butter Cookies, Chocolate Chip Shortbread Cookies, Butterscotch Chews, or Chocolate Peppermint Sugar Cookies from Day 1!

 Ginger Orange Almond Biscotti